Hannah Semer: Awards and recognition

-Semer won the 1972 Sokolow Award (awarded by Tel Aviv University), the title of 1975 Israeli Woman of the Year, the Herzl Award, the Nordau Prize, the Ted Lurie Prize, B'nai B'rith's 1993 Wolf Matsdorf Award for journalism, the Hadassah Women's Organization's award for outstanding women.
+Semer won the 1970 Herzl Award for journalism, the 1972 Sokolow Award (awarded by Tel Aviv University), the title of 1975 Israeli Woman of the Year, the Herzl Award, the Nordau Prize, the Ted Lurie Prize, B'nai B'rith's 1993 Wolf Matsdorf Award for journalism, the Hadassah Women's Organization's award for outstanding women.

 Published works

 God Doesn't Live Here Anymore is about her return visit to the Ravensbrück concentration camp:

 On my travels abroad, and especially my trips to Germany, I am very careful not to eat treif.
 It’s a sort of demonstration of solidarity.
 But here at the doorway, at Ravensbrück, I would have eaten pork if I could have eaten at all.
 I would have eaten steak with cheese to take revenge on God for the deaths of my aunts and cousins, who counted the days of their niddah time according to the law, separated hallah from the dough, ran to the dayyan with questions about a spot on a slaughtered goose, and read from the Ze’enah U-Re’enah every free moment—and their reward was to be humiliated to the dust and tortured until they perished.
 Five minutes from Ravensbrück, I would even have eaten a baby goat cooked in its mother’s milk.
 Instead, I took a Valium.